sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 ```

 Now the security filter will look for a **Bearer** in **Authentication** header,
-decode it and check it using the provided `UserDetailsService` implementation.
+decode it and offer a `JWT` instead of an `UserDetails` implementation.

 ### Performing 'login'